-11th Annual Update of Take-Home Asbestos Duty Decisions 2020 Rulings Highlight Litigation Landscape his 11th Annual Update of Take-Home Asbestos Duty Decisions provides a state-bystate review of important rulings regarding the duty owed, if any, by premises owners, employers, product manufacturers and suppliers, and contractors to protect against take-home asbestos exposure.
+12th Annual Update of Take-Home Asbestos Duty Decisions 2021 Rulings Highlight Litigation Landscape ake-home asbestos law is spreading.
+In addition to providing new take-home asbestos rulings, 2021 also illustrated that take-home asbestos decisions can be utilized elsewhere, including COVID-19 and typhus cases.
+While we focus here on a state-by-state review of important rulings regarding the duty owed, if any, by premises owners, employers, product manufacturers and suppliers, and contractors to protect against take-home asbestos exposure, we would be remiss not to cite the use of take-home asbestos law in other litigations within the relevant state summaries.